MRtrix3/mrtrix3/docs/reference/commands/mrdegibbs.rst

 Description
 -----------

 This application attempts to remove Gibbs ringing artefacts from MRI images using the method of local subvoxel-shifts proposed by Kellner et al. (see reference below for details).
 By default, the original 2D slice-wise version is used.
-If the -3d option is provided, the program will run the 3D version as proposed by Bautista et al. (also in the reference list below).
+If the -mode 3d option is provided, the program will run the 3D version as proposed by Bautista et al. (also in the reference list below).

 This command is designed to run on data directly after it has been reconstructed by the scanner, before any interpolation of any kind has taken place.
 You should not run this command after any form of motion correction (e.g. not after dwifslpreproc).
 Similarly, if you intend running dwidenoise, you should run denoising before this command to not alter the noise structure, which would impact on dwidenoise's performance.